nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_02_19-MARS_SPIRIT.md

 ----
 ### DATE: February 19, 2004
 ----
-Touch Me in the Morning, by Diana Ross.
+Touch Me in the Morning by Diana Ross

 ##### Comment:
 * Touch and go sol.